Visa for Belgium

 A new appointment and visa application system was launched in August 2018; the Embassy of Belgium in Iran is now working with the outsourcing company VFS since 2 September 2018.

-From this date, visa applications must be submitted to the VFS Visa Application Center located at the Heravi Shopping Center, and no longer to the Belgian Embassy.
+From this date, visa applications must be submitted to the VFS Visa Application Center located at the Heravi Shopping Center.

 Please consult the VFS website for more information: http://www.vfsglobal.com/belgium/iran.